b-mer/smart-linux-home-panel/README.md

 # smart-linux-home-panel
-Work in progress home panel for any Linux device.
+Work in progress home panel made using the Express javascript framework for any Linux device.